-Family Nurse Practitioner

-Health Systems Leadership
+concentration in Family Nurse Practitioner Health Systems Leadership Nursing Education

-Nursing Education

 The Masters of Science in Nursing Degree program builds on the skills and knowledge of a diverse population of registered nurses with a bachelor degree in nursing and preparing them to succeed in progressive roles in inter-professional health care and education settings.
 The program assists future nurse leaders and educators in the advancement of their professional practice through scientific inquiry and other scholarly activities.
-The concentrations are guided by the American Organization of Nurse Executives (AONE) and the National League for Nursing's Certified Nurse Educator (CNE) competencies throughout the curriculum.
+The concentrations are guided by the American Organization of Nurse Executives (AONE), the National League for Nursing's Certified Nurse Educator (CNE), and the American Association of Nurse Practitioner's (AANP) core and population-specific competencies.